Nhollas/Flaggy/README.md

 # Flaggy

-Flaggy provides easy to use tools that help with managing feature flag context.
-We aim to support multiple SASS flag providers but currently supported providers LaunchDarkly.
-More to come.
+Flaggy is a unique tool designed to simplify the management of feature flag contexts.
+It provides an intuitive user interface for setting up and distributing flag contexts within your team or anyone who wants to look at a feature with the safety a feature flag provides.

+Currently, Flaggy supports LaunchDarkly as a feature flag provider, but we are actively working on adding support for more providers.

 ![The running application](docs/app.png)

-Generates you with a link like this:
+Our UI will generate you with a link like this:

 ```link
 https://flaggy-six.vercel.app/api/flag/context?data={"contexts":[{"kind":"user","attributes":{"key":"user-123","plan":"premium","age":"25"}},{"kind":"purchase","attributes":{"key":"purchase-123","basket-id":"basket-abEz8if"}}]}&redirectUrl=https://flaggy-six.vercel.app/